tanushkaext/tanushkaext/README.md

     <br>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Frontend Technologies.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Problem Solving Skill and Data Structures.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on different open source projects on different technologies to upskill my graph of work.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with other tech enthsiast and industry specialist
-- 💬 Ask me about ...
+- 💬 Ask me about we can chat on different technologies
-- 📫 How to reach me: ...
+- 📫 How to reach me: saxenatanu2005@gmail.com

 - ⚡ Fun fact: ...- 🚀 currently working to upgrade my logic building .

--
+- 🔗 Let's connect on [LinkedIn]([https://www.linkedin.com/in/tanushka-saxena-732919315]) to stay updated on my professional journey

-- 🔗 Let's connect on [LinkedIn](https://www.linkedin.com/in/tanushka-saxena-732919315) to stay updated on my professional journey.
+- 👤  My leetcode profile [[leetcode](https://leetcode.com/u/tanushka_07/)] to check my problem solving.

-- 📧 Feel free to reach out to me via email at  (saxenatanu2005@gmail.com)
+- 📧 Feel free to reach out to me via email at  [[email](saxenatanu2005@gmail.com].

 - 🔍 Explore my extensive experience and projects on [GitHub](https://github.com/tanushkaext)